cterfloth/portfolio-sql/README.md

 13. Country

 ## Tools
 PostGreSQL was used as the relational database management system.
+Tableau Public was used to generate visualizations.

 ## Visualizations
 All visualizations for this analysis can be seen in Tableau Public [via this link](https://public.tableau.com/app/profile/celine.terfloth/viz/3_10RockbusterAnalysis/Sheet6).